Gen 6 Glock vs Custom Glocks: Upgrade or Downgrade?

 Frequently Asked Questions

-What are the key upgrades in the Gen 6 Glock compared to previous generations?
+What are the main upgrades in the Gen 6 Glock compared to previous generations?

-The Gen 6 Glock 17 uses a shorter Glock 19-length recoil spring, resulting in slightly snappier felt recoil compared to the softer-shooting full-length spring found in the Gen 5 Glock 17.
+The Gen 6 Glock 17 uses a shorter, Glock 19-length recoil spring, which can result in slightly snappier felt recoil compared to the softer-shooting full-length spring found in a Gen 5 Glock 17.
+Custom builds may vary significantly based on their components.

-Is the Gen 6 Glock more reliable than custom Glocks?
+Are Gen 6 Glocks more reliable than heavily customized Glocks?

-In adverse condition tests like the 'muddy water' test, factory Gen 6 Glocks often maintain better reliability than heavily modified custom versions, which can be more prone to malfunctions when contaminated.
+In adverse condition testing, such as a 'muddy water' test, factory Gen 6 Glocks demonstrated better reliability than a heavily modified custom Glock, which experienced light primer strikes when dirt was introduced.
+This highlights potential trade-offs with extensive customization.

 More Reviews Videos You Might Like